WisTex/Neuhub/view/theme/red-tab/README.md

 ## Getting Started

-1. Make a copy of this theme and rename the `redbasic-child` directory to the name of your new theme.
+1. Make a copy of this theme and rename the `red-tab` directory to the name of your new theme.
 2. Change the details in `php/theme.php`.
 3. Change the path to this theme's stylesheet in `php/style.php`.
 4. Test the new theme by uploading it to the `/view/theme` directory of your Hubzilla installation.
 Use Git, WebDisk, FTP, or cPanel File Manager to upload.